Exploring the online Kids’ Guide to Canada

-We will send a special electronic e-badge to every participating class whose teacher emails us at email@example.com to let us know that they have completed the Scavenger Hunt activity successfully.
+We will send electronic certificates and electronic badges to every participating class who completes this activity.
+Teachers should email us at email@example.com to let us know how many students have completed the Scavenger Hunt activity successfully.

 1. Download the Scavenger Hunt Questions and Answers, and prepare a Scavenger Hunt for your individual class: simply add or subtract questions for your students to match an appropriate number of questions and level of difficulty for your needs.

 2. Point out to students that the link for the Kids’ Guide to Canada map is printed at the top of the Scavenger Hunt Question sheet.

 3. You may wish to have your students work in partners or small groups, as this activity is an excellent opportunity for collaborative learning.